-The return of NRMA's strategic holding of IAG Limited shares was 5.9% (2011: 3.8%).
-The share price of IAG increased 2.7% to \$3.48 duirng the year and IAG dividends adding another 3.5%.
-A volatile year for Australian shares during which earnings forecasts often disappointed proved postive for defensive stocks such as IAG.
+The return of NRMA's strategic holding of IAG Limited shares was 59.1% (2012: 5.9%).
+The price of IAG increased 56.3% to \$5.44 during the year and IAG dividends adding another 2.8%.
+It was a positive year for Australian shares as market confidence improved and investors added to riskier assets such as equities.